aquarium and pond answers, information, articles, resources

 OVERVIEW

-Bog Plant or “Veggie Filters” are very popular with many pond keepers.
+Pond with Veggie-bog filters Bog Plant or “Veggie Filters” are very popular with many pond keepers.
 I have been using this method for pond filtration for a few decades, long before the term veggie filter became popular or a fad.

 A well constructed Pond Veggie/Bog filter can also help control hair/string algae as well by robbing many of the nutrients from this algae.
+In fact I have witnessed many times over the years that even with good filtration and a good true UV sterilizer, it was only after the addition of a healthy Veggie/Bog filter did string algae issues improve considerably.

-There are two basic methods the in-pond and separate; with the more popular method nowadays is a separate pond filter.
 While the separate method may be more popular due to the faddish nature of so many article and blogs on this subject of late, this is NOT my preferred method.

 Any plant with a good root structure that grows fast and has the majority of their leaves above water (basically a bog plant) is a good candidate to start with.
 I recommend water iris for their strong root structure, fast growth, great nutrient absorption, and a great place for baby fish (fry) to hide feed and grow (when used in one of the in-pond methods).